 Snacks are permitted in the law library, but patrons are responsible for properly disposing their trash and keeping library spaces clean.
 General food and beverage rules are as follows:

-Study rooms are available exclusively for use by current UDC Law students for group study.
+Study rooms are available exclusively for use by current UDC Law students for group study or for UDC Law alumni for bar exam study.
 Priority use of study rooms throughout the law school is given to UDC Law students who have reserved study rooms through the online system.